Dr. Rachel Kleinfeld advises governments, philanthropists, and activists on how democracies make major social change.

 In 2010, Time magazine named Rachel one of the top 40 political leaders under 40 in America.
 As the founding CEO of the Truman National Security Project, she spent a decade building and leading a national organization headquartered in Washington, D.C., with a membership of over 80,000 supporters and chapters in most major U.S. cities.
 Under her leadership, the Truman Project assisted scores of national, state, and local candidates and elected officials, advocated for legislation nationally and in multiple states, and fostered a new generation of military veterans and national security leaders to advance policies that would enhance global security, democracy, and human dignity.

 Rachel serves on the boards of various for-profit companies and social sector organizations that align with her passion for issues on the intersections of security, human dignity, and empowerment.
 From 2011–2014 she served on the State Department’s Foreign Affairs Policy Board, which advised the Secretary of State quarterly.
+She currently serves on the National Task Force on Election Crises and on the boards of Freedom House, Protect Democracy, and States United.

 Rachel now lives in Santa Fe, New Mexico, with her husband, a sculptor, and their two wonderful, fierce, daughters.